Skip to main content

 High-quality images

-Every email newsletter you send should contain at least one high-quality.
+Every email newsletter you send should contain at least one high-quality image.
+You may even include a background image in your header or as part of the overall design of the body of the email.
 An email with all words and no photos is an email that will end up in the trash bin.
 Instead, aim to include eye-catching images in your email that reflect your brand well.

 Graphics are a great way to get your reader's attention and add value to your writing.
 You can even get some of the key points across with an image.
 Just make sure to include alt text at the bottom of your pictures to improve accessibility for readers who cannot see them.